MetricDuck — Financial Analysis MCP server

 - get_xbrl_facts (Raw XBRL Facts) - Raw XBRL facts from SEC filings — use only when `get_financials` cannot answer the question.

-**First try `get_financials`** — it covers the 323+ standard metrics (revenue, margins, EPS, FCF, ROIC, leverage, etc.) across TTM/FY/Q + YOY/CAGR dimensions for all 5,500+ companies.
-It is faster, cheaper, and more portable across tickers.
+**First try `get_financials`** — 323+ standard metrics across TTM/FY/Q + YOY/CAGR for all 5,500+ companies: faster, cheaper, more portable across tickers.

 **Use `get_xbrl_facts` only when:**

 - You need a segment / geographic / product-line breakdown that `get_financials` aggregates away — available only for concepts the filer XBRL-tags dimensionally (usually revenue + segment profit / Adjusted EBITDA).
-Segment-level **costs / operating expenses** are frequently NOT tagged — but a single segment's total operating expense = its **Revenue − Adjusted EBITDA** (both usually ARE tagged dimensionally), so search both members and subtract.
-Finer per-segment cost DETAIL (e.g. programming vs other) lives only in the MD&A — `get_filing_section(section_id="mda_results_operations", query="<segment> total costs and expenses adjusted ebitda")`.
+Segment **costs** are frequently NOT tagged; a relaxed-search miss returns the recipe for recovering them.

-- You need **revenue concentration / share** by customer, channel, distributor, geography, or product — the as-filed `ConcentrationRiskPercentage` facts (e.g. "what % of revenue from channel partners / a distributor / a region").
-Deterministic and present even when the filing prose only describes the relationship qualitatively.
+- You need **revenue concentration / share** by customer, channel, distributor, geography, or product — the as-filed `ConcentrationRiskPercentage` facts.
+Deterministic, and present even when the prose only describes the relationship qualitatively.
 Search `concentration`.

 - You need an industry-specific metric not in the standard catalog (e.g., `medical cost ratio` for a health insurer, `reserve replacement ratio` for an oil & gas name)